RACE EQUITY INITIATIVE

 RACE EQUITY FUND

-We have raised $200,000 from SVP Partners to fund a pilot for participatory grantmaking that will serve as a model of fundamental change in decision-making for the Connecticut philanthropic community.
+In 2020, SVP Partners raised $200,000 to fund a pilot for participatory grantmaking that will serve as a model of fundamental change in decision-making for the Connecticut philanthropic community.

-While funded primarily by SVP Partners, the funding decisions will be made by a grantmaking committee comprised of community leaders and activists who are intimately knowledgeable about the issues and needs of their respective communities.
-This “democratization of philanthropy” should yield a more informed, efficient allocation of resources.
-We also plan to learn from this in order to incorporate a greater level community input into SVP’s process for selecting and funding our future community partners.
+While funded primarily by SVP Partners, the funding decisions were made by a grantmaking committee comprised of community leaders and activists who are intimately knowledgeable about the issues and needs of their respective communities.
+This “democratization of philanthropy” was designed to yield a more informed, efficient allocation of resources.
+We are leaning from this in order to incorporate a greater level community input into SVP’s process for selecting and funding our future community partners.

 LEADERSHIP AND SOCIAL CAPITAL DEVELOPMENT